zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 Representation of Segment trees

 - Leaf Nodes are the elements of the input array.
 - Each internal node represents some merging of the leaf nodes.
 The merging may be different for different problems.
-For this problem, merging is sum of leaves under a node.
+For this problem, merging is the sum of leaves under a node.

 ![Segment Tree](../../../images/segment-tree.png)